pdidev/pdi/docs/Specification_tree_ref.md

 # data_list {#data_list_node}

-A `data_list` is a dictionary that contains the following keys:
+A \ref data_list_node is a dictionary that contains the following keys:

 |key|value|
 |:--|:----|